 - Being a Successful Knowledge Leader, and

-- The Organizational Zoo - A Survival Guide to Workplace Behaviour.
+- The Organizational Zoo – A survival guide to workplace behavior.

 Despite constantly adapting, four basic characteristics have always remained: